A Million Dreams: Reimagined version

 On October 24, 2018, American singer P!nk released her cover of the song for the 2018 album The Greatest Showman: Reimagined.
 The song was the second single from the album and was released along with a cover of the reprise sung by P!nk's daughter Willow Sage Hart.
-Commercially, the song reached the top ten in Flanders and Iceland and number 11 in the United Kingdom.
+Commercially, the song reached number one in the Netherlands, number two in Scotland, the top ten in Flanders, Iceland and New Zealand, and number 11 in the United Kingdom.